com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 ### Problematic

-> Frame the general topic of your visualization and the main axis that you want to develop.
-> - What am I trying to show with my visualization?
-> - Think of an overview for the project, your motivation, and the target audience.

 There are many ways one can listen to music.
 You can search for a specific track or listen to an album, but one of the most popular ways of doing so is by listening to a playlist, the digital descendant of the mixtape.
 In fact, playlists are central to the Spotify experience, as all playlists created by Spotify users start out public and can be composed collaboratively.
 Even Spotify itself has been lauded for its recommendation engine, which can on top of recommending individual songs generate playlists for users.

 Beneath the surface, playlists are a stranger beast than one might expect.
 It is quite common for a user-made playlist to include tracks from different albums, different artists, even different genres!
 Furthermore, playlists represent a window into users' most minute idiosyncrasies.
 For this reason, playlists represent a perfect pocket of complexity to be explored visually.
 The goal of our visualizations is to allow Spotify users to gain insight into the patterns hiding in their playlists.